Stress Anxiety, and Health

 Overall aims and purpose

-This module will outline the main thinking about stress in terms of nature and definitions and highlight three main ways stress is studied.
-Students will participate in identifying how stress impacts upon us all in our living and work lives and how events can become acute and chronic stressors.
-An emphasis will be placed on the biological basis of our stress response and the impact on health.
+This module will outline the main thinking about stress in terms of nature and definitions, with the primary focus on the transactional model of stress and coping.
+Students will learn that stress can be positive and negative, that it can be acute and chronic, that how it changes across the lifespan.
+An emphasis will be placed on the biological basis of our stress response and the impact on health and wellbeing.
 Students will also investigate behavioural responses to stressful demands placed upon us, and how we cope and why.
-By the end of the module, the complexities of the relationship between stress, health and illness should be clear.
+The role of personality and the importance of social relationships will be considered.
+There will be a focus on our interpretation of events and how this can develop into an anxiety disorder.
+By the end of the module, students should understand the complexities of the relationship between stress, anxiety and health.

 A- to A** - The work displays comprehensive knowledge and detailed understanding of stress, coping theories and stress appraisal, reflecting extensive background study - The work is highly focussed, well structured, logically presented and with defended arguments - The work considers the topics in an original way - The work is presented to a high standard with accurate information and no factual errors